edgedb/easy-edgedb/chapter16/index.md

 Indexes are automatically created in these two cases so you don't need to use indexes for them.

-So let's insert two book excerpts.
+So let's do a migration and insert two book excerpts.
 The strings in these entries are very long (pages long, sometimes) so we will only show the beginning and the end here:

 ```edgeql
 insert BookExcerpt {